Set up 2-factor authentication

 Sharing account details with others creates a significant security risk and can lead to unauthorised access and difficulty tracking changes to your data.

-To find out how this affects your Sage product, visit the 2FA hub and select your product to find a dedicated article about this.
+To find out how this affects your Sage product, visit the 2FA hub and select your product.

 We've gathered answers to the most common questions about 2FA.
-To view them, visit our FAQ: Common 2-factor authentication (2FA) questions.
+To view them, visit our FAQ: Common 2FA questions.

 Steps to duplicate